dwhiffing/fury/content/aar/nf/nf9_fp/body.md

 W of the Kuznetsov group, the SSN Portsmouth had been having a quiet time observing the enemy from a safe distance.
-Life then got much more interesting for her crew!.
+Life then got much more interesting for her crew\!.
 First, she detected a submarine to the SE, too close for comfort.
 Thankfully, the Russian (the Victor III Tambov) was asleep and Portsmouth slipped into her baffles to sink her with an ADCAP Mk48 torpedo.
-At this point, a formation of Russian aircraft was detected approaching at 260 knots – a half-dozen Mail ASW flying boats!.
+At this point, a formation of Russian aircraft was detected approaching at 260 knots – a half-dozen Mail ASW flying boats\!.

 Portsmouth dived as deep as possible, went to Creep and prayed that CAP would get there in time.
 A fighter intercepted the enemy and destroyed